Got a question that is not listed here? Just pop it on our IRC channel or mailing list and we will be happy to answer it!

 an IPC service to the layer on top.

 Ouroboros has those functions in every application.
-For the OSI-inclined, we took the transport layer out of the network and put it in the application (like the OSI Reliable Transfer Service Element).
 The benefit of this approach is that it is possible to multi-home applications in different networks, and still have a reliable connection.
 It is also more resilient since every connection is - at least in theory - recoverable unless the application itself crashes.
 So, Ouroboros IPCPs form a layer that only provides IPC resources.
 The application does its connection management, which is implemented in the Ouroboros library.
-This architectural difference impact the components and protocols that underly the network.
+This architectural difference impact the components and protocols that underly the network, which are all different from RINA.

 This change has a major impact on other components and protocols.
 We are preparing a research paper on Ouroboros that will contain all these details and more.